Redlands Adventist Academy

 Redlands Adventist Academy (RAA) is a Seventh-day Adventist K-12 school accredited by the Western Association of Schools and Colleges in Redlands, California, United States.

 The school is supported by the Southeastern California Conference of Seventh-day Adventists, local churches, tuition and fundraising.
 The school is also accredited by the Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities.

-The school is located across the street from Arrowhead Christian Academy.
-The school has many extra-curricular activities including band, choir, a handbell program, and after-school sports.
-Redlands Adventist Academy's mascot is a bulldog.

-Academics

-The required curriculum includes classes in the following subject areas: Religion, English, Oral Communications, Social Studies, Mathematics, Science, Physical Education, Health, Computer Applications, Fine Arts, and Electives.

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Adventist doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.